Published in

 “If you open your legs enough that your head is lowered by one-fourteenth of your height and raise your hands enough that your extended fingers touch the line of the top of your head, know that the center of the extended limbs will be the navel, and the space between the legs will be an equilateral triangle.”

-Well, there is a lot of symbolism in the sketch, hence I devoted a separate article on it, which you can read here.
+There is a lot of symbolism in the sketch, hence I devoted a separate article on it, which you can read here.

 Leonardo da Vinci painting The Vitruvian Man

-8. Lady with an Ermine.
+8. Lady With an Ermine.

-TitleLady with an Ermine
+TitleLady With an Ermine

 Other nameNA